 By Alan Winnikoff

 Understandably, we are quick to characterize walking away from a special needs marriage as an act of supreme selfishness.
 After all, when one parent exits, the other is left to carry on.
 And yet, it’s not hard to see how one spouse might decide the pressure is too much, the sacrifices too great.
 The person doing the leaving may rationalize their decision as nothing less than a matter of survival.
 We only have one life, after all.

 It’s in every parent’s DNA to push to exhaustion during the first months and years of their child’s life.
-They do it with the understanding that that little person will eventually become less dependent.
+They do it to understand that that little person will eventually become less dependent.
 Parents’ lives change when they can start sleeping longer hours when they no longer need to take their child to the bathroom or dress them or bathe them.
 With a severely autistic child, however, that day may never arrive.
 It can feel like raising a perpetual toddler.